FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ## Request operational mode

-* Request mode allows user to:
+* Request mode allows users to:

-1. Invoke selected UniConfig requests that reads or alter UniConfig operation.
+1. Invoke selected UniConfig requests that read or alter UniConfig settings.
-2. Invoke RPCs or actions that are provided by devices or southbound mount-points.
+2. Invoke RPCs or actions that are provided by network devices or other southbound mount-points.

 * User can fill in input parameters and values interactively or via provided JSON snippet.
 * After opening Request mode, a new UniConfif transaction is open.
 Transaction is closed after leaving this mode.